 Google Pay is designed with several layers of security to ensure that your money isn’t misused or stolen.
 Your credit card numbers are not saved or shared with anyone.

 The details entered are stored in Google’s secure servers and Google in turn issues a temporary virtual card.
 No vendor you pay can ever see or store your banking information.
-You will be prompted to use a one-time security code to complete a transaction.
-This makes it safe from hacking.
+You will be prompted to use a one-time security code to complete a transaction, which makes it safe from hacking.

 4. Attractive promotion and reward programs

-One big advantage of mobile payment methods like Google Pay is that apart from the convenience of use, they also reward you for promoting it.
+One big advantage of mobile payment methods like Google Pay is that apart from the convenience of use, they also reward you for using or promoting it.

 Cons of Mobile Payment

-You can use Google Play in most stores, online shopping sites, and pizza outlets, but you can't set off anywhere without your cards or cash and be completely sure that everywhere you will be able to pay with Google Pay.
+You can use Google Play in most stores and online shopping sites, but you can't set off anywhere without your cards or cash and be completely sure that everywhere you will be able to pay with Google Pay.
 This is particularly the case if you are heading to a market, or to rural or remote areas.